CarlKCarlK/range-set-blaze/docs/bench.md

 ### 'intersect_k_sets' Results and Conclusion

 On two sets, all methods are similar but beyond that two-at-a-time gets slower and slower.
-For 100 sets, it must create about 100 intermediate sets and is about 10 times slower than multiway.
+For 100 sets, it must create about 100 intermediate sets and is about 12 times slower than multiway.

 Dynamic multiway is not used by `RangeSetBlaze` but is sometimes needed by `SortedDisjoint` iterators (also available from the `range-set-blaze` crate).
-It is 40% slower than static multiway.
+Its overhead over static multiway shrinks as the number of sets grows — from about 40% slower at 2 sets down to about 10% slower at 100 sets.

 ![intersect_k_sets](criterion/v5/intersect_k_sets/report/lines.svg "intersect_k_sets")